 Figure 2.
 Reading the temperature of the atmosphere at 700 mb (3022 m) from the sounding plot.
 Follow the horizontal pressure line to where it intersects with the temperature plot (right hand data line, in white).
 Then follow the 45° temperature line down and to the left to the temperature axis.
 In this example, the temperature at 700 mb was about −11°C.

 There is a lot more information in the sounding plot, but it isn't important for this project.
-If you want to learn more about sounding plots, see the references in the Bibliography section.
+If you want to learn more about sounding plots, do more research about them online.